© 2021 MOVE Colorado | All rights reserved

 Made with ❤ in Colorado

 Move Colorado is governed by a six-member Executive Board of Directors,

 and provided professional management support through a contract Executive Director.

-Kara Swanson has 20 years of experience as an environmental professional and currently serves as a project manager and client manager for David Evans and Associates, Inc. She has diverse experience, ranging from managing planning and environmental studies to conducting oversight of environmental compliance for large design-build projects.
+Kara Swanson has 23 years of experience as an environmental professional and currently serves as a senior environmental manager for Kiewit.
+She has diverse experience, ranging from managing planning and environmental studies to conducting oversight of environmental compliance for large design-build projects.
 Kara brings a unique perspective to the transportation industry from her experience on transit and highway projects across the country and US territories.
 She served as a City Councilwoman for the City of Edgewater for four years, is currently on the Edgewater Redevelopment Authority, and serves as a Metro Director for the Colorado Chapter of the American Council of Engineering Companies.
 Kara has a BS in Environmental Science from Iowa State University and an MS in Environmental Science and Policy from Johns Hopkins University.